Culture Shock in Qatar

 In all cases though, eye contact should be maintained during the meeting process, and a ‘Good Morning’, ‘Good Afternoon’ or ‘As-salamu alaykum’ should be exchanged.

 Dress in Qatar

-Expats are not bound by the same dress code as Muslims in Qatar, but it’s still important to be sensitive to Qatari ideas of decency.
+While expats are not bound by the same dress code as Muslims, they should still be sensitive to Qatari ideas of decency.